-This course, taught by Director Dr. Rick Wise, is a core requirement of both the MicroEP M.S. and Ph.D. curricula, and leads the student through the full process of commercialization of research.
+This course, taught by Director Dr. Rick Wise during Spring '21, is a core requirement of both the MicroEP/MSEN M.S. and Ph.D. curricula, and leads the student through the full process of commercialization of research.
 It is a team-based course that requires development of a commercialization plan for an on-campus professor's research and extensive presentations on that work to the class.

-Research Commercialization (MEPH 5383) was taken by 12 MicroEP students during the 2020 calendar year (offered in spring semester).
-A patent filing by MicroEP/MSEN affiliated faculty Dr. Ryan Tian (CHBC) entitled "A Cell-Sensory Bioscaffold: The fabrication and Application" was used as the commercialization project for the class.
+Research Commercialization (MEPH 5383) was taken by 12 MicroEP/MSEN students during the 2021 calendar year (offered in spring semester).
+A patent filing by MicroEP/MSEN affiliated faculty Dr. David Huitink (MEEG) entitled "Helical Fin Design by Additive Manufacturing of Metal for Enhanced Heat Sink for Electronics Cooling" was used as the commercialization project for the class.
 Teams were formed to cover: 1) Intellectual Property and Technology Space, 2) Market Space: Competitor Analysis / Methods & Strategy, 3) Production & Manufacturing, 4) Financials, and 5) Business Plan.

 The course gives students an exposure to the entrepreneurial process of commercializing research.
 This helps prepare the students for the MicroEP/MSEN PhD written candidacy exam as well as providing insight into the research commercialization process for those who may consider an entrepreneurial career path.
-Several local entrepreneurial ventures have been started by graduates of the MicroEP program.
+Several local entrepreneurial ventures have been started by graduates of the MicroEP/MSEN program.